librespeed/speedtest-cli/README.md

 ![LibreSpeed Logo](https://github.com/librespeed/speedtest/blob/master/.logo/logo3.png?raw=true)

 # LibreSpeed command line tool
-Don't have a GUI but wants to use LibreSpeed servers to test your Internet speed? 🚀
+Don't have a GUI but want to use LibreSpeed servers to test your Internet speed? 🚀

 `librespeed-cli` comes to rescue!